Best list ยท AI Writing Assistants

 From $59/mo

-Jasper is the AI book writer with the strongest enterprise positioning in 2026 and the most defensible long-form mode for non-fiction manuscripts (business books, memoirs, self-help titles, branded thought leadership).
-We tested the Pro plan at $69/mo on a 45,000-word business book and it handled chapter-by-chapter structure, citation flow, and brand voice consistency better than any other general-purpose AI writer in our test of 19.
-Based on our testing, Jasper is materially stronger than GravityWrite or Rytr on long-form structure and brand voice training, and the campaign workflow lets you generate aligned book content plus newsletter teasers from the same brief which matters if your book is also a marketing asset.
-The price (Creator at $39/mo annual, Pro at $69/mo) is the issue for hobbyist novelists, so this is not the tool to start with unless you also need AI for ads, email, or landing pages.
-Jasper's affiliate program is 25% recurring (30% after 100 conversions) via FirstPromoter, payout pending.
-See our [Jasper review](/tools/jasper).
+Jasper is the AI book writer with the strongest brand voice training in 2026 for non-fiction manuscripts where the book is also a marketing asset (business books, branded thought leadership, founder memoirs).
+We tested the Pro plan at $69/mo on a 45,000-word business book and it handled chapter-by-chapter structure and brand voice consistency.
+The campaign workflow lets you generate aligned book content plus newsletter teasers from the same brief.
+The price (Creator at $39/mo annual, Pro at $69/mo) is steep vs GravityWrite at $19/mo for solo authors.
+Jasper's affiliate program is 25% recurring via FirstPromoter.
+See our Jasper review.

 Pros